In2ItChicago/In2ItChicago/readme.md

 Run `docker-compose --version` to verify it installed correctly.
 It should show a version and build number similar to:
 "docker-compose version 1.21.2, build 1719ceb"

-If the docker-compose command doesn't work, add the following line to your ~/.bashrc file `export PATH="/usr/bin/docker-compose:$PATH"`
+If the docker-compose command doesn't work, add the following line to your ~/.bashrc file<br/>
+`export PATH="/usr/bin/docker-compose:$PATH"`<br/>
 Close and reopen your terminal(s) to apply the changes.

 ## Running the ClipboardApp Docker project
-Clone the ClipboardApp repository: `git clone https://github.com/ClipboardProject/ClipboardApp.git` Switch to the dockerconfig branch: `git checkout remotes/origin/dockerconfig` Cd into the build_client_image directory: `cd build_client_image` Make the build.sh file executable by running: `chmod +x build.sh` Run the build.sh file: `./build.sh`
+Clone the ClipboardApp repository: `git clone https://github.com/ClipboardProject/ClipboardApp.git`<br/>
+Switch to the dockerconfig branch: `git checkout remotes/origin/dockerconfig`<br/>
+Cd into the build_client_image directory: `cd build_client_image`<br/>
+Make the build.sh file executable by running: `chmod +x build.sh`<br/>
+Run the build.sh file: `./build.sh`<br/>
-The build process will take a few minutes but it should end with:
+The build process will take a few minutes but it should end with:<br/>
-  "Successfully built c0a3ca505876
+  "Successfully built c0a3ca505876<br/>
-  Successfully tagged clipboarddbclient:latest"
+  Successfully tagged clipboarddbclient:latest"<br/>
-To verify that the image was built successfully, run: `sudo docker image ls` Make sure that "clipboarddbclient" is present
+To verify that the image was built successfully, run: `sudo docker image ls`<br/>
+Make sure that "clipboarddbclient" is present

-Cd back into the ClipboardApp root directory and run: `sudo docker-compose build` Then run: `sudo docker-compose up`
+Cd back into the ClipboardApp root directory and run: `sudo docker-compose build`<br/>
+Then run: `sudo docker-compose up`<br/>
 Sudo is required for both of the previous commands, if they're not run as sudo, you'll see the following, "ERROR: Couldn't connect to Docker daemon at http+docker://localhost - is it running?"

 It may take 1-2mins after running sudo docker-compose up before the server is ready to start serving requests.

 Navigate to: `http://localhost:8091` in your browser and when the server is ready, it'll show a webpage that says, "Couchbase Server."

-Once you're able to see the webpage, open a new terminal and cd into the clipboard_db directory and make the create_db.sh file executable by running: `chmod +x create_db.sh`
+Once you're able to see the webpage, open a new terminal and cd into the clipboard_db directory and make the create_db.sh file executable by running: `chmod +x create_db.sh`<br/>
-Then run: `./create_db.sh`
+Then run: `./create_db.sh`<br/>
-Refresh the Couchbase webpage and you should see a login prompt.
+Refresh the Couchbase webpage and you should see a login prompt.<br/>
 Use the following login credentials: `Username: admin, Password: clipboard`

 Click on "Buckets" on the sidebar to verify that a bucket called "event" exists.

-Go back to the terminal and make the create_indexes.sh file executable by running: `chmod +x create_indexes.sh` Then run: `./create_indexes.sh`
+Go back to the terminal and make the create_indexes.sh file executable by running: `chmod +x create_indexes.sh`<br/>
+Then run: `./create_indexes.sh`<br/>
 Go to the "Indexes" tab on the Couchbase web page and verify that an index was created.

-Go back to the terminal where the: sudo docker-compose up command is running and close the container: `CTRL + C`
+Go back to the terminal where the: sudo docker-compose up command is running and close the container: `CTRL + C`<br/>
 Run: `sudo docker-compose up` again to restart the newly-configured container.